Patellofemoral syndrome: understanding pain at the front of the knee

 How to make the diagnosis?

-The diagnosis of patellofemoral syndrome The diagnosis is based first on a clinical examination.
-The doctor looks for the location of the pain, the triggering movements, muscle flexibility, and the quality of knee control.
+The diagnosis of patellofemoral pain syndrome is primarily based on clinical examination.
+The doctor looks for the location of the pain, triggering movements, muscle flexibility, and the quality of knee control.

 The patient interview is very important, as the symptoms are often typical.
 Pain when climbing stairs, discomfort after sitting for long periods, and pain in the front of the knee during exertion strongly suggest this diagnosis.